Zelensky says ‘no encirclement’ of Ukrainian troops in Russia’s Kursk region, accusing Putin of lying

 “Putin is attempting to present himself as a reasonable and merciful leader whom President Trump can engage with and to generate a new narrative to distract from” Russia’s refusal to agree to the ceasefire proposal, the ISW wrote.

-Few dispute, however, that Ukraine is retreating in Kursk.
+In an interview Sunday with CNN’s Jake Tapper, Trump’s foreign envoy Steve Witkoff said that Putin “accepts the philosophy of President Trump” and that both leaders want to see an end to the war.
+Trump is likely to speak this week with Putin, added Witkoff added, saying later that he expected a ceasefire deal to be reached within weeks.

+Although many have questioned claims from Putin and Trump about Ukrainian troops being surrounded in Kursk, few dispute that Ukraine is retreating in the region.
 This week, Moscow said that Russian forces had recaptured Sudzha, the largest town once occupied by Ukraine, further weakening Kyiv’s primary bargaining chip in potential negotiations with Russia.

 On Saturday, Russia’s Defense Ministry posted a video from Sudzha, geolocated by CNN, showing the city after it was “liberated” by Russian troops.
 The video shows residential homes lying in ruins, roads scattered with debris and the bodies of soldiers killed in combat.